 Exposure in Legal Web Watch

 A prominent link to the article will feature in the next Legal Web Watch email which complements the Newsletter.
-It goes out to approximately 2,000 Newsletter and other opted in subscribers.
+It goes out to over 2,000 Newsletter and other opted in subscribers.

 Exposure on infolaw.co.uk

 As well as the links in the Newsletter site itself, links to the articles appear on the infolaw home page in the latest articles list and under the Newsletter Features heading, latest first.
 The latter links remain in place for at least 6 months.